 There are a few simple steps to implementing the Chase Production Strategy:

-- Calculate customer demand – Once you know your desired production level, you can calculate the demand for your product.
-Please track how much product your customers buy and when they buy it.
+Once your desired production level is determined, you can calculate the demand for your product.
+Please track the amount of product and time of purchase of your customers buy.
 This information will help you plan your production in advance.

 Risks of Chase Strategy